Nuno-Jesus/libft_file_checker/README.md

 make
 ```

+The Makefile was configured to pull updates from the repository, so its ok to take a while to display the menu.
 It should prompt you with something similar to this:

 | Main Menu |
 |:--:|